-You are not only responsible for young people’s learning but also need to implement curriculum and legislative requirements relating to the wellbeing and safety of learners within your learning environment.
+You are not only responsible for young people’s learning but also need to implement curriculum and legislative requirements relating to the safety and wellbeing of learners within your learning environment.

 In support of an application for (full) registration, you will need to present evidence of your competence against Standards 4.4, 4.5, 7.1 and 7.2 by providing to your workplace recommendation panel

 - a brief report describing your understanding of your legislative, administrative, organisational and professional requirements, policies and processes relating to child safety and wellbeing, including two examples of how you have implemented your obligations;

 - evidence of a professional conversation based on the above report; and

 - a brief report reflecting on your professional discussion(s) about how you establish appropriate relationships and maintain professional boundaries with your learners.

-In your report describing your understanding of the requirements, policies and processes relating to child safety and welfare, make sure you identify that you have informed yourself about requirements such as the Child Safe Standards and Mandatory Reporting.
+In your report describing your understanding of the requirements, policies and processes relating to child safety and wellbeing, make sure you identify that you have informed yourself about requirements such as the Child Safe Standards and Mandatory Reporting.

 Your school or early childhood service is required to have policies in place that relate to the Child Safe Standards and you should be inducted into the policies, codes, practices and procedures governing child safety and child-connected work.
 Your workplace should provide specific training and support in this area.